Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 There is one more way to move automatically, but it isn't used to bring you back to 0.00.
 It's called **Go to Location**.

 If you want to go somewhere else quickly without manually jogging there, click the 'Paper Airplane' button to bring you to a specific location.
-You'll see a popup asking you where you want to go and you either type a specific location with the toggle pointing to (ABS G90) or move some amount from where you are now and flip the toggle to (INC G91).
+You'll see a popup asking you where you want to go and you either type a specific location with the toggle pointing to ABS (Absolute movement - From your Zero point) or move some amount from where you are now and flip the toggle to INC (Incremental movement - From where your router is).

 ![](/_images/_gsender/_using/gs_us_goto-location.jpg){.aligncenter .size-medium}